wy120303/webApp/backend/README.md

 ## Register for an account
-`POST/account`
+`POST/register`
 ### Request
 Body:
 ```
 Name: a string
 Email: a string represents a valid email
 PhoneNumber: a string of ints
-Password: a string of characters, length between 6 to 20
+Password: a string of characters
 ```
 ### Response
 #### HTTP Status Code 200
 a new account has been successfully registered.
 Body:
 ```
-AccountInfo: an instance of Account
-  id: int
-  Name: a string
-  Email: a string represents a valid email
-  PhoneNumber: a string of ints
-  Password: a string of characters
-  RideOffered: an array of Ride
-  RideBooked: an array of Ride
+account: Account
 ```

 ## Log in to account
-`POST/account/{id}`
+`POST/login`
 ### Request
+Body:
 ```
-Email: a string of a valid, registered email
+email: a string of a valid, registered email
-Password: a string of characters
+password: a string of characters
 ```
 ### Response
 #### HTTP Status Code 200
 Successfully sign in.
 Body:
 ```
-AccountInfo: an instance of Account
-  id: int
-  Name: a string
-  Email: a string represents a valid email
-  PhoneNumber: a string of ints
-  RideOffered: an array of Ride
-  RideBooked: an array of Ride
+account: Account
 ```

 #### HTTP Status Code 404